 They're used to doing the research themselves―the buyer personas, the demographic research―so they think they know what's needed, and they pass that along to the copywriters...

-...but that only works if you, the entrepreneur, has what it takes to truly know what's needed.
+...but that only works if you, the entrepreneur, have what it takes to truly know what's needed.

 If you have an idea, or a gut feeling, or you misinterpret data, and then ask for content you don't even need, you've lost valuable resources.